jnpaulson/IntroDataSci/jekyll-site/homeworks/project2.md

 ---
 layout: default
-title: "Project 2, Regression and Classification"
+title: "Project 2, Regression"
 ---

-**Due**: April 9th, 2015
+**Due**: April 10th, 2015
 **Posted**: March 29th, 2015
-**Last Update**: April 3rd, 2015
+**Last Update**: April 9th, 2015

-In this project you will work on your regression and classification abilities.
+In this project you will work on your regression abilities.